MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

 - Identification of predictors of quality of space
 - Distribution of quality of life and modelling to identify differences between Switzerland’s largest cities
 - Observation of socio-economic patterns or urban trends in case of their existence (in our dataset)
-- Comparison between existing aggregated and our course-grained analysis
+- Comparison of existing aggregated and our course-grained analysis results.
+Did we discover relevant patterns/behaviour that were lost in aggregation or are results consistent with previous research?

 # Dataset